There are many things to consider when it comes to thinking about your home.

 - Should I install carpet or laminate wood?

-Your heating system shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
+Your heater shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
 Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating unit that is wasting energy and money with every heating bill.

 But how should I know if it’s time to replace my heating system?